openflighthpc/concertim-ansible-playbook/ansible/README.md

-  echo "Your machine needs preparatory configuration." echo "Run the prep playbook" echo "Then reboot your machine and run the build and configure playbooks." echo fi
+  echo "Your machine needs preparatory configuration." echo "Run the prep playbook" echo "Then reboot your machine and run the build and configure playbooks." echo "Make sure to add your credentials again." echo fi
 ```